bsaragoca01/Sono_Gravity_MICCAI/README.md

 ```bash
 model=segmentation.deeplabv3_resnet101(pretrained=False)
 ```
+in the train.py script inside the DeepLab folder.

 Parameters as batch size, L2 regularization, learning rate, optimizer type, number of epochs, number of classes intended to predict can be changed in the script.
 However, the batch size, number of epochs and classes can be defined in the command line as well.